rolancon/anto/README.md

 dz  | /dz/ | Affricate considered as unseparable sound.
 Does not appear at the start of a word. eu  | /ɛʊ/ | Diphthong.
 Greek. dh  | /ð/ | English. oe  | /ə/ | Only found before an unstressed syllable.
-May also be pronounced as rounded _/ɵ/_ or as fronted rounded _/œ/_.
-English. q  | /x/ | Greek **chi**. th  | /θ/ | Greek **theta** and English. w  | /ʊ/ | Only found next to a consonant.
+May also be pronounced as rounded _/ɵ/_ or as fronted rounded _/œ/_. q  | /x/ | Greek **chi**. th  | /θ/ | Greek **theta** and English. w  | /ʊ/ | Only found next to a consonant.
 English.